lavpathak/lavpathak.com/_posts/2017-11-03-adding-comments.md

 ---
 layout: post
-title: Adding disques comments to blog posts
+title: Adding disqus comments to blog posts
 ---

 Sorry for the long delay on this.
 Last couple of months have been very busy on personal front.
 Finally got chance to add comments section to my blog posts.